pavelchristof/total-maps/README.md

   valid keys.
 The key subset is retrieved with help of the excellent 'reflection' library.

+  The Data.Total.Array modules provide a total map implementation based on vectors.
+  It should be usually faster Maps, unless you need to adjust single elements.

   Maps in this library provide most of their functions in typeclasses and so the modules are designed to be imported unqualified.